Buyun-Liang/Longest-Common-Strand-of-Bytes/README.md

 2. This strand is identical between sample.2 and sample.3

-3. The corresponding offsets are 3072 and 17408
+3. The corresponding offsets are 3072 in sample.2 and 17408 in sample.3.

 Their is no other pairs of files has length of the longest strand of bytes equals 27648.